yosefHesham/Football-teams/README.md

-# REACT-Template

-> Starter template with linters and bable setup for react projects

-# Note:
+# Football teams

-this is a usage guide, remove it once you install all requirements
+> This is a project built with react made for people in love with football, it has all information about teams of the most popular and strong leagues.

 To get a local copy up and running follow these simple example steps.